danzzeu/danzzeu/README.md

 ## Hi my name is Daniel Mazzeu 😃
-<blockquote>Programming is actually what I enjoy doing most.
+<blockquote><em>Programming is actually what I enjoy doing most.
 The ability to create something from absolute scratch, using only code is something that fascinates me.
-This universe is an eternal and exciting learning experience.</blockquote>blockquote>
+This universe is an eternal and exciting learning experience.</em></blockquote>

 <a href="https://git.io/streak-stats"><img src="https://streak-stats.demolab.com?user=danzzeu&theme=solarized-dark&hide_border=true&border_radius=5&card_width=950&background=EBEBEB00" alt="GitHub Streak" /></a>